The War In Syria Has Gotten More Unstable As Turkey Fights US Allies For Control

 But unlike Turkey’s fight to take Jarablus from ISIS last year, the Afrin offensive carries much more domestic and international risk the longer it continues.

 At home, the YPG has the sympathy of many of Turkey’s Kurds and some leftists.
-Most of Turkey’s political parties have endorsed the military intervention, and it seems well-received by a public that sees the PKK as a longtime nemesis.
-But Turkey’s government has also severely cracked on down on any Turks who’ve questioned the war, a further sign of the erosion of political space under Erdogan.
+Most of Turkey’s political parties have endorsed the military intervention, and it seems well received by a public that sees the PKK as a longtime nemesis.
+But Turkey’s government has also severely cracked down on any Turks who’ve questioned the war, a further sign of the erosion of political space under Erdogan.
 On Tuesday, 11 members of the Turkish Medical Association’s central council were arrested for signing a statement opposing the incursion into Afrin.

 Turkish officials are vague about when they will finished in Afrin.
-“How long will the operation be?” deputy prime minister Bekir Bozdağ told Anadolu Agency on January 29.
-“This operation will continue until the last terrorist is neutralized.
+“How long will the operation be?”
+Deputy Prime Minister Bekir Bozdağ told Anadolu Agency on Jan.
+29. “This operation will continue until the last terrorist is neutralized.
 It is not possible to tell a certain period of time.
 The length of the operation depends on its success.”

 For Turkey, Operation Olive Branch, as it’s called, also carries enormous diplomatic risks by challenging clients of two global superpowers.
-The US appears to be nervously watching the Afrin operation, as its Kurdish allies criticize it for not taking a firmer stance in their defense, while publicly insisting that Turkey limit the operation in Afrin and be sensitive to civilian casualties.
+The US appears to be nervously watching the Afrin operation, as its Kurdish allies criticize it for not taking a firmer stance in their defense, while publicly insisting that Turkey limits the operation in Afrin and be sensitive to civilian casualties.

 Though Turkey opposes the Assad regime, it has also managed to cultivate a broad, fairly solid understanding over Syria with Damascus’ primary patrons, Russia and Iran.
 Tehran has already protested the Turkish incursion, not wanting to allow Syrian rebels who oppose Assad expand their influence in northern Syria.
 Russia has signed off on the operation, at least for now.
 The longer the offensive continues, the more of chances of a battlefield encounters with Russian, Syrian or Iranian forces watching nervously from the sidelines.

-“The Turkey-Russia and the US triangle will be determinant factors,” said Yesiltas.
+“The Turkey–Russia and the US triangle will be determinant factors,” said Yesiltas.
 “At this stage, both Russia and the US seem to accept Turkey’s operation.
-But, it does not necessarily mean that this politics will not change.
-Turkey’s next military move will be depend on whether Russia and the US will close their eyes against the continuation of military operation.”
+But it does not necessarily mean that this politics will not change.
+Turkey’s next military move will depend on whether Russia and the US will close their eyes against the continuation of military operation.”

 Advertisement

 The multidimensional conflict in Syria has long been bedeviled by local and international players’ contradictory aims and opportunism.
-Syrian people wanted freedom from Bashar Assad’s dictatorship, but watched helpless as their uprising was largely hijacked by jihadi extremists seeking to establish various forms of harsh Islamic rule.
+Syrian people wanted freedom from Bashar al-Assad’s dictatorship, but watched helplessly as their uprising was largely hijacked by jihadi extremists seeking to establish various forms of harsh Islamic rule.
 Assad sought help from Iran and Russia, who have used his country as a geopolitical tool to confront the US and its partners.
-To wrest territory from ISIS, Washington partnered with YPG and its front groups, only to watch them seek to establish a autonomous state based on PKK principles in territories they capture.
+To wrest territory from ISIS, Washington partnered with YPG and its front groups, only to watch them seek to establish an autonomous state based on PKK principles in territories they capture.

-For the US, the outbreak of fighting in Afrin represents a glaring but heavily predicted complication it its efforts to fight against ISIS and play a role in determining Syria’s future: Turkey, a NATO ally, and US-trained Syrian rebel fighters are fighting Washington’s premier ally in northern Syria.
+For the US, the outbreak of fighting in Afrin represents a glaring but heavily predicted complication in its efforts to fight against ISIS and play a role in determining Syria’s future: Turkey, a NATO ally, and US-trained Syrian rebel fighters are fighting Washington’s premier ally in northern Syria.

 For the last three years, the Syrian branch of the PKK and its front groups have served as the main partner in US efforts against ISIS in Syria.
 For decades before, though, the PKK has fought The PKK is a decades-old militant group fighting the Turkish government for a measure of autonomy for the country’s large Kurdish minority.
-Though feted in some Western circles either for its left-leaning stances it or its Syrian partners’ military skills, the PKK is listed as a terrorist organization by the US, European Union and Turkey.
+Though feted in some Western circles either for its left-leaning stances it or its Syrian partners’ military skills, the PKK is listed as a terrorist organization by the US, European Union, and Turkey.
 In a further twist, the Syrian branch of the PKK and its front groups are also the main partner in US efforts against ISIS in Syria.

 With the war against ISIS drawing to a close, Turkey and its Syrian clients ignoring Washington, and Assad and his Iranian and Russian patrons nearly triumphant, the US finds it has few if any allies on the ground left, except for the YPG,.